-On-Board or Off-Board debate is due to the limited integration by the aircraft platform of the needed data processing and analysis which leads to the decision on the maintenance action; the typical SATAA is still involving major ground-based contribution in advance of the maintenance action itself; future technical developments may shift much of that and regulatory provisions should accommodate all scenarios.
+On-Board or Off-Board debate is due to the limited integration by the aircraft platform of the needed data processing and analysis which leads to the decision on the maintenance action; while AHM use of certified aircraft (i.e. on-board) resources would be a somewhat trivial step since "green-light" was given to the entire aircraft configuration via the aircraft certification process, the typical SATAA is still involving today major ground-based contribution in advance of the maintenance action itself; future technical developments may shift much of that and regulatory provisions should accommodate all scenarios.

-Qualify or Certify discussion acknowledges that, while many of the technical elements supporting the data collection and analysis are part of aircraft configuration and are certified as such via the aircraft certification process, the data analysis may be the result of non-aviation traditional resources which lack an aviation certification; ground-based hardware and software involved in data analysis is "imported" to aviation; more parts of the maintenance action decision making reside with data analysts who are not (and should not be) necessarily certified/licensed maintenance personnel.
+Qualify or Certify discussion acknowledges that, while many of the technical elements supporting the data collection and analysis are part of aircraft configuration and are certified as such via the aircraft certification process, the data analysis may be the result of non-aviation traditional resources which lack an aviation certification; ground-based hardware and software involved in data analysis is in general "imported" to aviation; more parts of the maintenance action decision making reside with data analysts who are not (and should not be) necessarily certified/licensed maintenance personnel.